rajula96reddy/botathon/Submission.md

 Facebook Messenger

 ## Who will be the primary user segment of the bot?
-Crypto Currency investors/analysts and it's enthusiasts.
+Crypto Currency investors/analysts and its enthusiasts.
 ## Is the bot targeted to a specific function, domain or industry?
 Yes.
-It is target to the **Crypto Currency industry** and **blockchain domain**.
+It is targeted to the **Crypto Currency industry** and **blockchain domain**.
 ## What primary functions/features does the bot provide?
 Bot Rick has the following features:
-- Provide introduction to the concept of crypto currency in the form of video, audio text tutorials.
+- Provide an introduction to the concept of cryptocurrency in the form of video, audio text tutorials.
 The tutorials can also be sent to the user.
-- Get current value of the selected crpto currency translated in to the selected currency.
+- Get the current value of the selected cryptocurrency translated into the selected currency.
-    - For example: Present value of Ethereum in INR or Bitcoin in EUR
+    - For example Present value of Ethereum in INR or Bitcoin in EUR
-- Compare any two given crypto currencies
+- Compare any two given cryptocurrencies
     - For example: Comparing Ethereum & Bitcoin
-- Provide fun facts about crypto currencies to the user to expose the fun side of crypto currencies.
+- Provide fun facts about cryptocurrencies to the user to expose the fun side of cryptocurrencies.

 ## What did you like about the Engati platform?
-There are many things we liked about about the platform:
+There are many things we liked about the platform:
 - Simple to use interface.
-- Connecting the chat bot to any platform is quick and simple.
+- Connecting the chatbot to any platform is quick and simple.
 - Availability of many features.

 ## What improvements would you suggest for the platform?
-During the development of the chat bot, we found a bug and we reported it.
-The response team were very quick to help us understand the reason for the issue and suggested changes.
+During the development of the chatbot, we found a bug and we reported it.
+The response team was very quick to help us understand the reason for the issue and suggested changes.
 The bug as stated by the response team:

 Other improvements we would suggest are:
 - For the JSON API, only GET requests are being allowed for now.
-But for developers like us, having other types of requests like POST, etc., would be very useful.
+But for developers like us, having other types of requests like PUT, POST, etc., would be very useful.
-- Allowing developers to post videos and audio clips from youtube or any other streaming platofrms would be very useful.
+- Allowing developers to post videos and audio clips from youtube or any other streaming platforms would be very useful.

 ## On a scale of 10, how would you rate the usability and effectiveness of the bot you created?
 What else could you have done better?
  - Usability - 8